 “Excuse me, but this looks like an old clunky DSLR.
 What about mirrorless cameras?”

 Okay you have a point.
-There’s some fine mirrorless cameras out there in 2018, particularly the Sony alpha A6500 and FujiFilm X-T2 leading the pack.
+There’s some fine mirrorless cameras out there.
 None can deny their sex appeal.
 I haven’t tried them and here’s why:

 - Have you seen those price tags?
-I can have a brand new D5500 with a brand new kit lens, PLUS a brand new sweet 18-200mm lens… for the same cost as a BODY ONLY mirrorless camera.
+I can have a brand new D5500 with a brand new kit lens, PLUS a brand new sweet 18-200mm lens… for the same cost as a BODY ONLY mirrorless camera (This is changing in 2019).

 “They say this is an ‘entry-level’ DSLR.
 How about something nicer, like the D7200?”